kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 > -S FoCo_virilis_R1_mapped_to_DvirRS2.sam \
 > --un FoCo_virilis_R1_not_mapped_fastq
 ```
-Unmapped reads were put in a separate file, "FoCo_virilis_R1_not_mapped_fastq", and this file was used to perform an assembly of contigs that did not map to the Drosophila virilis genome.
+Unmapped reads were put in a separate file, "FoCo_virilis_R1_not_mapped_fastq", and this file was used to perform an assembly of contigs that did not map to the *D. virilis* genome.

 ## Step 8: Assemble unmapped reads